-"Physically Secure Device" means a device meeting the requirements specified in AS 2805.14.1 for a physically secure device.
+"Physically Secure Device" means a device meeting the requirements specified in ISO 13491-1for a physically secure device.
 Such a device, when operated in its intended manner and environment, cannot be successfully penetrated or manipulated to disclose all or part of any cryptographic key, PIN, or other secret value resident within the device.
 Penetration of such a device shall cause the automatic and immediate erasure of all PINs, cryptographic keys and other secret values contained within the device.